Do You See the Light (Looking For): Chart performance

-"Do You See the Light (Looking For)" peaked at number one in Finland, and entered the top 10 in Austria, Belgium, Denmark, Ireland, the Netherlands, Switzerland, and the United Kingdom.
+In Europe, "Do You See the Light (Looking For)" peaked at number one in Finland, and entered the top 10 in Austria, Belgium, Denmark, Ireland, the Netherlands, Switzerland, and the United Kingdom.
 In the latter, the single peaked at number 10 during its first week on the UK Singles Chart on 6 June 1993, and stayed within the chart for eight weeks.
 Additionally, it was a top-20 hit in Germany, Italy, and Sweden and a top-40 hit in France.
 In the group's native Germany, the song peaked at the same position for three weeks, after entering the German Top 100 singles chart three weeks earlier, at number 93.
 It spent a total of 17 weeks inside the chart.
 On the Eurochart Hot 100, "Do You See the Light (Looking For)" reached number nine on 26 June, having debuted on the chart four weeks earlier, at number 94, after charting in Belgium, Denmark, Germany, Italy and the Netherlands.
-On the European Dance Radio Chart by Music & Media, it reached number three same week.
-Elsewhere, the single peaked at number 86 on the ARIA singles chart in Australia.
+On the European Dance Radio Chart, it reached number three same week.
+Elsewhere, the single peaked at number 86 on the ARIA singles chart in Australia and became a top-5 hit in Israel, peaking at number five on 15 June 1993.

 Music video

 A music video was produced to promote the single, featuring Niki Haris.
 It is composed of a series of scenes of nature, opening with a desert landscape in sunrise.
 As the day continues, clouds are moving through the sky.
 In the middle of the picture is a constant golden frame, where Harris performs in.
 It appears throughout the whole video and she is surrounded by many lit candles.
 As the video ends, the sun goes down over the desert again.
-It received heavy rotation on MTV Europe.
+It received heavy rotation on MTV Europe in June 1993.